Illusionsp/gdsc_study_session_ML_g1/week2/README.md

 # House Price Prediction (Linear Regression)

 ## 📌 Project Overview
 This project involves building a **Linear Regression model** to predict house prices using the `Housing.csv` dataset.
-The goal is to analyze the relationship between property features (Area, Bedrooms, etc.) and the final selling price.
+The analysis is performed in a **Jupyter Notebook**, allowing for step-by-step visualization of data, preprocessing, and model evaluation.

 ## 📂 Dataset
 The dataset contains 545 entries with the following key features: